vzool/docs/api/reference.md

 #### Update Comment

-Update a comment using a comment id.
+Update a comment by its id.

 ```http
 POST /[project]/activity/comment/[id]